AI-for-Education/fabdata-llm/README.md

 models = list_models(full_info=True, base_only=True)
 ```
-There are 4 categories of model:
+There are 6 categories of model:
 - OpenAI
 - OpenAIVision
 - AzureOpenAI
 - Anthropic
+- AnthropicVision
+- AzureMistralAI

 A full template for a custom model configuration file can be found here: [model template](model_config_template.yaml).
 All fields except for those marked required are optional and can be omitted.
 Once created, models in the custom configuration can be added to the set of useable models by:
 ```python